-81 Goose and US 94 Ondine for the
+81 Goose and US 94 Ondine.
+Records show she was in Norway in the early 60's

-before coming back to the USA in the early 60's.She dominated on Puget Sound in the very capable hands of Eustace "Sunny" Vynne, who won the 1964, 1967 and 1968 Toronto Globe & Mail North Americans and multiple other regattas.
+before coming back to the USA for Sunny Vynne.
+May Be dominated on Puget Sound in the very capable hands of Eustace "Sunny" Vynne, who won the 1964, 1967 and 1968 Toronto Globe & Mail North Americans and multiple other regattas.
 May Be VII placed 3rd in the 1973 Worlds in Seattle, though did not place as well in the 1979 Worlds while under charter.
 In 1998 she received the first of several major

 overhauls including new planking, rudder post, frames, and new